Use grouping and binning in Power BI Desktop

 You can add an ungrouped value into an existing group: just select the one of the Ungrouped values, then select the existing group to add the value to, and select the Group button.
 To remove an item from a group, select it from the Groups and members box, and then select Ungroup.
 You can also move ungrouped categories into the Other group or leave them ungrouped.

 You can set the bin size for numerical and time fields in Power BI Desktop.
-You can use binning to right-size the data that Power BI Desktop displays.
+You can make bins for calculated columns, but not for measures.
+Use binning to right-size the data that Power BI Desktop displays.

 From the Groups dialog box, set the Bin size to the size you want.